kunalkhetawat/recordskeeper-core/docs/source/minningguide.rst

 .. note::
     * if you get error then run the above commands using “sudo” for root privileges
-    * Use exit ommand (to return to your regular user)
+    * Use exit command (to return to your regular user)
     * Linux users move directly to the connecting to Recordskeeper Blockchain section